prisma/prisma/docs/tutorial.md

 1. Install the Prisma 2 CLI
 1. Use the `init` command to set up a new project
 1. Migrate your database schema using the `lift` subcommand
-1. Generate Photon JS, a type-safe database client for JavaScript and TypeScript
+1. Generate Photon.js, a type-safe database client for JavaScript and TypeScript
 1. Use the `dev` command for development
 1. Explore Photon's relation API